freeman91/OSUMC-Cultural-Awareness-App/docs/deployment.md

 - The EC2 instance will need to install python dependencies make sure requirements.txt is up to date.
 (There is probably a way to start gunicorn using pipenv but I haven't tested that out yet)
   `pipenv run pip freeze > requirements.txt`

+- had to remove flask_bcrypt because it was causing problems on production
+  using functions from the werkzeug package instead

 ## AWS Configuration

 This [Medium Article](https://medium.com/@shefaliaj7/hosting-react-flask-mongodb-web-application-on-aws-part-1-introduction-f49b1be79f48) was helpful to get all of the resources stood up on AWS.